alem-platform/sprint-js/story05/hybrid-creature/README.md

 ### Instructions

 Write a function called `createHybridObject` that takes an object and a method to add to its prototype.
-The function should return the created object instance.
+The function should create and return a new object instance.

 The factory function should accept: